Trinovantes/userscript-youtube-playlist-organizer/README.md

 ### Disclaimer

 This tool relies on timers and jQuery selectors to find playlists and videos on the page.
-Random input/UI lag may break script.
+Random lag may break the script.
 In addition, this tool *will* stop working whenever YouTube's markup changes.

-# Installation Guide
+## Installation Guide

 1. Install a Userscript manager for your web browser
     * [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox)